VinnyE/linked-blog-starter-md/publish/Reveal reality through the lens of mental models.md

 created: April 27, 2023
 ---

 The first step in understanding a problem is accurately describing the full scope of the situation.
 To truly grasp a problem, we need to break it down into its fundamental components.
-By comprehending the basic elements, we can unveil the interconnections and causal relationships (see: [[First principles thinking]]).
+By comprehending the basic elements, we can unveil the interconnections and causal relationships (see: [[First principles thinking and its evolving nature]]).
 Applying various mental models (see: [[What are mental models]]) helps highlight these connections and allows us to perceive more of reality.
 That's why [[Embracing Munger's multidisciplinary latticework of mental models]] is beneficial.

 Remember, the more accurately our models represent reality, the more they improve our thought process (see: [[Enhance decision-making by overcoming obstacles to learning from reality]]).
 Once we understand a problem, we can better anticipate second, third, and fourth-order consequences, guiding us in choosing actions to take or avoid (see: [[Wisdom is prevention and avoiding problems is better than being forced to solve them]]). [[The true value of comprehension emerges when it leads to meaningful changes in our actions and behavior]]